 Medicines that aim to modify the disease process

 These medicines are known as immunomodulatory agents.
-They include interferon beta, glatiramer, dimethyl fumarate, teriflunomide, alemtuzumab, natalizumab, fingolimod and mitoxantrone.
+They include interferon beta, glatiramer, dimethyl fumarate, teriflunomide, alemtuzumab, natalizumab and fingolimod.
 These medicines do not cure MS and they are not suitable for everyone with MS. Natalizumab is a newer treatment for patients with more advanced and very active MS. Fingolimod, teriflunomide and dimethyl fumarate are the only tablet forms of disease-modifying treatment.
 All the others are given by injection.

 Studies have shown that these medicines reduce the number of relapses in some cases.
 They may also have a small effect on slowing the progression of the disease.
 The exact way in which they work is not clear but they all interfere with the immune system in some way.